 Credit score is generally the key factor for many lenders to determine both if you will be approved as well as what rate you will get.
 There are some free services that exist out there that will help you check your credit score before you apply.
 Many factors can affect your credit score, including how many credit enquiries you have made before, how many credit defaults you have, etc.

-At Driva, we avoid any impact to your credit score until you have decided on a lender you are happy to proceed with - this means you can see all of your indicative quotes from our panel of lenders without having any impact on your credit score.
+At Driva, we avoid any impact to your credit score until you have decided on a lender you are happy to proceed with - this means you can see all of your indicative quotes from our panel of over 30 lenders without having any impact on your credit score.

 If you do have any history of bad credit or defaults, many lenders will take this into consideration.
 This doesn’t mean you won’t be eligible for every lender, but it may affect who will approve you or what APR they will provide you with.